MatthiasWM/newt_dongle/Firmware/PiPico/README.md

  - [x] Test with script
  - [x] Clean up Workspace
  - [ ] Rename `send()` to `relay()` to make it clearer what the function does?
- - [ ] UserInterface class to control LEDs and listen to buttons
+ - [x] UserInterface class to control LEDs and listen to buttons
  - [ ] Optional firmware to reset Flash memory?
 Or any other way to reset it?
- - [ ] MNP Filter that extracts Dock commands and data (takes care of negotiation, blocks, replies, checksums, resends)
+ - [x] MNP Filter that extracts Dock commands and data (takes care of negotiation, blocks, replies, checksums, resends)
  - [ ] Matrix, a filter that routes data between multiple sockets
- - [ ] Dock, a filter that understands and handles Newton Dock commands
+ - [x] Dock, a filter that understands and handles Newton Dock commands
+    - [x] Rough first implementation
+    - [ ] Functional Reset for multiple connections
+    - [ ] Full Error handling an documentation
  - [ ] Async class for all things that take more time than we have in a slice
-    - [ ] Async log: logging via debugging serial port or to SD Card
+    - [x] Async log: logging via debugging serial port or to SD Card
     - [ ] Async SD Card data and directory reading
  - [ ] Fill in missing documentation
  - [ ] Pipe could be able to handle block data in addition streaming data